DALOG-Diagnosesysteme-GmbH/ddp-image-uploader/README.md

     <img src="./readme/installation3.png" alt="Ready for installation dialog"/>
       </div>

-5. When the installation process has finished.
-The following dialog will be displayed:
+5. When the installation process is done, the following dialog will be displayed:

 <div align="center">
     <img src="./readme/installation4.png" alt="Installation finished window"/>
       </div>

 Finally, click on _Finish_ to close the installation wizard.
 Depending on your selection in the _Launch DALOG Image Uploader_ dialog, the DALOG Image Uploader will start.

 # Usage